shaefelinger/codepedia/src/CSS/centering.md

 a) **Equal padding** on Top & Buttom [a)] can work as well...

-b) ...or Perhaps the element the text is in can be a **table cell**, either literally or made to behave like one with CSS.
-The property handles this, in this case, unlike what it normally does The [`vertical-align`](https://css-tricks.com/what-is-vertical-align/) property handles this, in this case, unlike what it normally does which is handle the alignment of elements aligned on a row
+b) ...or perhaps the element the text is in can be a **table cell**, either literally or made to behave like one with CSS.
+The [`vertical-align`](https://css-tricks.com/what-is-vertical-align/) property handles this, in this case, unlike what it normally does which is handle the alignment of elements aligned on a row

 [Centering text (kinda) with Padding](https://codepen.io/chriscoyier/pen/ekoFx)

-c) If both of these techniques are out, you could employ the **“ghost element”** technique, in which a full-height pseudo-element is placed inside the container and the text is vertically aligned with that.
+c) you could employ the **“ghost element”** technique, in which a full-height pseudo-element is placed inside the container and the text is vertically aligned with that.

 ```css
 .ghost-center {